 East Jerusalem, along with some nearby West Bank territory, was subsequently annexed by Israel, as were the city's Christian and Muslim holy sites.

-On 27 June 1967, a few weeks after the war ended, Israel extended its law and jurisdiction to East Jerusalem and some surrounding area, incorporating it into the Jerusalem Municipality.
+On 27 June 1967, a few weeks after the war ended, Israel extended its law and jurisdiction to East Jerusalem and some surrounding areas, incorporating it into the Jerusalem Municipality.

 On 18 April 1968, an expropriation order by the Israeli Ministry of Finance more than doubled the size of the Jewish Quarter, evicting its Arab residents and seizing over 700 buildings of which only 105 belonged to pre-1948 Jewish inhabitants.

-The old quarter was thus extended into the Mughrabi Harat Abu Sa'ud, and other quarters steeped in Arab and Palestinian history.
+The old quarter was thus extended into the Mughrabi Hadrat Abu Sa'ud, and other quarters steeped in Arab and Palestinian history.

 The order designated these areas for public use but was intended for Jews alone.
 The government offered 200 Jordanian dinars to each displaced Arab family.